-- ☐ Fixed-Rate Mortgages.
+- Fixed-Rate Mortgages.
 Fixed-rate mortgages are those where the borrower pays an interest rate that is constant throughout the term of the loan.
 Traditionally, most fixed-rate mortgages have an original term of 30 years.
-However, shorter terms (also referred to as "final maturity dates") have become common in recent years.
+However, shorter terms (also referred to as "final maturity dates") are quite common.
 Because the interest rate on the loan never changes, even when market interest rates change, there can be a divergence between the interest rate on the loan and current market interest rates over time.
 This in turn can make fixed-rate mortgages price-sensitive to market fluctuations in interest rates.
-In general, the longer the remaining term on the mortgage loan, the greater the price sensitivity to movements in interest rates and, therefore, the likelihood for greater price variability.
+In general, the longer the remaining term on the mortgage loan, the greater the price sensitivity to movements in interest rates and, therefore, the likelihood for greater price variability. - ARMs.

-☐ ARMs.
 ARMs are mortgages for which the borrower pays an interest rate that varies over the term of the loan.
-The interest rate usually resets based - ARMs.
-ARMs are mortgages for which the borrower pays an interest rate that varies over the term of the loan.
 The interest rate usually resets based on market interest rates, although the adjustment of such an interest rate may be subject to certain limitations.
 Traditionally, interest rate resets occur at regular intervals (for example, once per year).
 We refer to such ARMs as "traditional" ARMs.
 Because the interest rates on ARMs fluctuate based on market conditions, ARMs tend to have interest rates that do not deviate from current market rates by a large amount.
-This in turn can mean that ARMs have less price sensitivity to interest rates and, consequently, are less likely to experience significant price volatility.
+This in turn can mean that ARMs have less price sensitivity to interest rates and, consequently, are less likely to experience significant price volatility. - Hybrid Adjustable-Rate Mortgages.

-Hybrid Adjustable-Rate Mortgages .
 Hybrid ARMs have a fixed-rate for the first few years of the loan, often three, five, seven or ten years, and thereafter reset periodically like a traditional ARM.
 Effectively, such mortgages are hybrids, combining the features of a pure fixed-rate mortgage and a traditional ARM.
 Hybrid ARMs have price sensitivity to interest rates similar to that of a fixed-rate mortgage during the period when the interest rate is fixed and similar to that of an ARM when the interest rate is in its periodic reset stage.
 However, because many hybrid ARMs are structured with a relatively short initial time span during which the interest rate is fixed, even during that segment of its existence, the price sensitivity may be high.